2019-20 and 2020-21

 (1st September – 31st August)

 Pupil premium funding is used to support a raft of interventions specifically targeted at those students who are eligible for this funding at the academy.
-As approximately half of the students at the academy are covered by this (52% in the 2018-19 Year 11 cohort), there are some large scale interventions and principles outlined below.
+As approximately half of the students at the academy are covered by this, there are some large scale interventions and principles outlined below.